 Vice President of Intensive Operations

 Laura is Vice President of Intensive Operations and has been with the agency for the last 14 years.
 A graduate of Southern Connecticut State University, she practices as an LPC.
 Over the years, Laura has served in a variety of clinical and administrative positions, most recently overseeing the Intensive, Home Based and Community Support departments.
 She has been an active member of the senior management group for the last seven years.
 Laura is an avid runner of almost 30 years and her motto is: “Say yes as much as possible -- and drink plenty of coffee!”

 Ann Lavoie, LCSW

-As Controller, Karen has oversight of the finance department and property management at CMHA.
+As Vice President of Finance, Karen has oversight of the finance department and property management at CMHA.
 Karen is a graduate of Post University and has been working in the non-profit arena for over 30 years.
 She first worked for the Village for Families & Children in Hartford before joining CMHA 13 years ago.
 Karen also has over 30 years’ experience in federal and state grants management.
 Karen’s taste in music is rather eclectic, but her favorite is rockin’ out to the Foo Fighters at Fenway Park.